-Step 1: Add source video file
+Step 1.
+Add source video file.

 In the meantime, you can compress video size, convert bitrate, change video codec, modify aspect ratio, convert video resolution, adjust other video audio parameters and merge/split video files with the all-around frame rate changer.

-Step 3: Start processing frame rate conversion
+Step 4.
+Start processing frame rate 30FPS to 60FPS conversion.

 After you've all set, click "RUN" button on the bottom right corner to start lossless video frame rate conversion.